chiffa/BioFlow/dev_decision_log.md

  - replace all the print Warning() with logging behavior at the level of a warning or a critical error

+- destroy the print output from the logging system in case the $UNITTEST$ is set to True in the environment variables.

 ## Minor refactoring suggestions: